 Pre-intervention morphologic and functional echo characteristics of neonates with critical left heart obstruction: a Congenital Heart Surgeons Society (CHSS) inception cohort study

 A large multi-institutional study, describe the distribution of the functional and morphological spectrum in patients with critical left-sided heart disease; Slieker MG, et al.; Eur Heart J Cardiovasc Imaging 2019.

 Fetal interventions for congenital heart disease

-The discussion the rationale, patient selection, technical aspects and outcomes of percutaneous, ultrasound-guided fetal cardiac intervention for structural congenital heart disease; Freud LR, et al.; Curr Opin Pediatr 2016
+The discussion on the rationale, patient selection, technical aspects, and outcomes of percutaneous, ultrasound-guided fetal cardiac intervention for structural congenital heart disease; Freud LR, et al.; Curr Opin Pediatr 2016

 Aortic Valve Interventions in Pediatric Patients

-The summary evidences of AV interventions in pediatric patients; Bouhout, et al.; Semin Thorac Cardiovasc Surg 2019.
+The summary pieces of evidence of AV interventions in pediatric patients; Bouhout, et al.; Semin Thorac Cardiovasc Surg 2019.

 Hybrid approach as a bridge to BiV repair in critical AS

 – Biventricular repair after the hybrid Norwood procedure